-"7(1) An instrument executed or made on or after the 1st day of January, 1864, whether before or after the commencement of this Ordinance shall, unless it is duly registered under this chapter, or, if the land has come within the operation of the Land Registration Ordinance, 1877, in the books mentioned in section 26 of that Ordinance, be void as against all parties claiming an adverse interest thereto on valuable consideration by virtue of any subsequent instrument which is duly registered under this chapter or if the land has come within the operation of the Land Registration Ordinance, 1877, in the books mentioned in Section 26 of that Ordinance."
+"7(1) An instrument executed or made on or after the 1st day of before January, 1864. whether or after commencement of this Ordinance shall, unless it is duly registered under this chapter, or, if the land has come within the operation of the Land Registration Ordinance, 1877, in the books mentioned in section 26 of that Ordinance, be void as against all parties claiming an adverse interest thereto on valuable consideration by virtue of any subsequent instrument which is duly registered under this chapter or if the land has come within the operation of the Land Registration Ordinance, 1877, in the books mentioned in Section 26 of that Ordinance."